rocrill/crock-on/README.md

 * Create 3 new folders on the top level directory: media, static and templates.
 * Create a Procfile on the top level directory.
-* Add 'web: gunicorn project-name.wsgi' to the Procfile.
+* Add `web: gunicorn project-name.wsgi` to the Procfile.
 * Go to the Deploy tab on Heroku and connect to GitHub, then to the required repository.
 Click on Deploy Branch and wait for the build to load.
 When the build is complete, the app can be opened through Heroku.

 ## Forking the Repository